 Instead Of The Conclusion

-Some emergencies are easy to deal with, some are not, but the more you are prepared for them, the better, since to increase your chances on the “successful mission accomplishment”.
+Some emergencies are easy to deal with, some are not, but the more you are prepared for them, the better, since it increases your chances of “successful mission accomplishment”.
 If you want to be ready for the teeth-related troubles, you have to make sure you have at least one basic dental kit at home, and one in the car (if you have one).

-A well-equipped kit can prevent long months of recovery process, since many of consequences, caused by dental problems, requires weeks for fixing and healing.
+A well-equipped kit can prevent long months of recovery, since many of the consequences, caused by dental problems, require weeks for fixing and healing.
 If you are thinking of a helpful present for someone you love, such a kit will not only cover one’s basic need for survival, but will also demonstrate that you truly care about this person.

-But, of course, having a phone number of your dentist at hand is always resommended.
+But, of course, having a phone number of your dentist at hand is always recommended.
 Stay safe and healthy!

 What should be in a dental first aid kit?

-The idea of an emergency dental kit is that you have to be able easily access the most essential devices that will prevent you from either loosing a tooth or from getting infected by any disease, which can easily flourish in the cavity, remaining empty after on loses the tooth.
-Experienced preppers suggest to add cotton pads and buds, temporary materials to fill in the hole, some pain relievers — these are the very basics.
+The idea of an emergency dental kit is that you have to be able to easily access the essential devices that will prevent you from either losing a tooth or from getting infected by any disease, which can easily flourish in the cavity, remaining empty after one loses the tooth.
+Experienced preppers suggest adding cotton pads and buds, temporary materials to fill in the hole, some pain relievers — these are the very basics.

 What is a dental kit?

-A dental kit is a set of tools and medicines, used to help a patient in case of the “teeth emergency”.
-A lost or broken tooth has to be processed to avoid infections or blood loss, that is why people came up with such a “temporary repair kit” — a helper that serves to prevent dentistry disasters.
+A dental kit is a set of tools and medicines to help a patient in a “teeth emergency”.
+A lost or broken tooth has to be processed to avoid infections or blood loss; that is why people came up with such a “temporary repair kit” — a helper that serves to prevent dentistry disasters.